tswow/tswow-wiki-0.13/_introduction/02-installation.md

 4. Wait for the core database installation.
 This is a long process on the first installation and can take a long time depending on your machine.
 20-30 minutes isn't rare.
 You know the installation is done when you see a message similar to `TrinityCore rev. 2a67a101096e 2021-04-23 09:24:53 +0200 (tswow branch) (Win64, RelWithDebInfo, Dynamic) (worldserver-daemon) ready...`.

-5. To create a gm account, type the following commands into the terminal:
+5. To create a gm account, type `create account myuser mypassword 3` (this commands requires that at least one worldserver is currently running)

-    - `realm send tswow account create myuser mypassword`

-    - `realm send tswow account set gmlevel myuser 3 -1`

 6. You can now start the client with the command `start client` and log in to the game.